 Starting at the top of the rabbit, spray the adhesive glue on a small section.
 If you are using liquid glue, squeeze it along all of the lines in a small section to start.
 Pull pieces of moss and begin adding them to the bunny in the places you have glue.
 If you have more than one pack of moss, you can be liberal when adding it, but if you only have one make sure to spread it thin so it will all be covered.

-Continue adding glue then moss until the moss covered bunny is complete.
+Continue adding glue then moss until the bunny is completely covered.

 Display your moss covered bunny.

 There are many ways you can display the moss covered bunny.
 You can cut the stakes off and use it as a wreath on your door or wall.
-I chose to use mine on a table in the dining room with Spanish moss to hide the foam.
+I chose to use mine as a spring topiary.

-To do that you need a vase or flower pot, floral foam, Spanish moss or decorative rocks, and tulle or ribbon to add a bow if you choose.
-Put the floral foam in the the vase then push the stakes into the foam.
-Next, cut pieces of the moss and place it the flower pot over the floral foam.
+To do that you need a vase or flowerpot, floral foam, Spanish moss or decorative rocks, and tulle or ribbon to add a bow if you choose.
+Put the floral foam in the vase then push the stakes into the foam.
+Next, cut pieces of the moss and place it the flowerpot over the floral foam.
 I used about two pinches of the moss because the foam takes up most of the pot.